Pike96/expirable-synchronized/README.md

 > A decorator to make Promise function synchronized safely (with expiration time)

 Similar to Java's `@synchronized`, this decorator can make a function atomic!

+There are two modes:

-All function calls are ordered by FIFO manner (Fair lock).
+`Fair` (default): All function calls are ordered by FIFO manner.
+The function acts like a fair lock added.

+`Exclusive`: Drop all other function calls when one hasn't finished.

 ***The function to apply this decorator must return a promise***

-#### How it works:
+## How it works:

+### `Fair`:
 It connects all function calls into a promise chain.
 It's safe because you can set an expiry time.
 If one call in the chain takes too long to resolve / reject, the next in the chain will be executed